 I do not use CCTV or recording equipment on my premises.

-How you can obtain a have a copy of information I hold about you or have it removed?
+How you can obtain a copy of information I hold about you or have it removed?

 You have a right of access to and deletion of your records, please see the guidance on: